-When laying out your PCB, it is critical that you use the correct footprint for your part.
+When laying out your Printed Circuit Board, it is critical that you use the correct footprint for your part.
 Failing to do so will cause problems with the manufacture or operation of your board.
 If the footprint is incorrect, the part pins may not align with PCB pads or the part may violate clearance or spacing rules that could lead to significant loss of time and additional cost.

 When designing your PCB you can sometimes rely upon a program part library to provide you with an accurate footprint for your part.
 However, this is not always the case and invariably you will at some point have to create your own footprints.
 With some PCB software packages, this can be a difficult task that comes with a steep learning curve before you become proficient.
 With Altium Designer, on the other hand, you can quickly create a component footprint.

 Creating your footprint in Altium Designer consists of 3 steps:

 - Create the pads

 - Add silk screen information